 9. Destroy Fountains

 Fountains are a damned disgrace, spewing out water for aesthetic reasons alone.
 Destroy them: destroy them all.
-If you see any garden gnomes, destroy them too.

 11. Don’t Breed